AlexKnyshov/alibaseq/README.md

 ### table type

-option `--bt` specifies the alignment table type (only for forward searches; reciprocal and reference tables are always parsed as `blast`). `blast` is a standard blast table, `hmmer22` is a --domtblout table of hmmer, `hmmer18` is a protein --tblout table of hmmer, `hmmer15` is a dna --tblout table of hmmer. (default: blast)
+option `--bt` specifies the alignment table type (only for forward searches; reciprocal and reference tables are always parsed as `blast`). `blast` is a standard blast table, `hmmer22` is a --domtblout table of hmmer, `hmmer18` is a protein --tblout table of hmmer, `hmmer15` is a dna --tblout table of hmmer, `lastz` is a Phyluce-style LASTZ output, `sam` is a SAM format, `bam` is a BAM format (default: blast)

 option `--ac` specifies the alignment table type. `dna-dna` is default, and has no special effects, except is not allowed to run with `--bt hmmer18` as the latter is a protein table.
 In `tdna-tdna`, `tdna-aa` and `aa-tdna` overlapping hits are checked for frameshift before joining.
 When set to `tdna-aa` or `aa-tdna`, coordinates of blast tables are modified accordingly to convert between AA and NT values.
 In `tdna-aa` and `aa-aa` output sequence translation is not allowed. (default: dna-dna)